 Jungle Lore offers a 2 nights and 3 days stay in Kanha for its guests.
 Our itinerary is carefully designed keeping in mind the needs of a great wildlife experience.
 Our highly experienced team of drivers and naturalists know the forest like the back of their hand.
 They make sure that our guests have an unforgettable experience in the forests of Kanha.

 DAY 1 - Arrival at Nagpur and transfer to Kanha afternoon safari

-Arrival at Nagpur in the morning, we drive down to Kanha, Breakfast and Lunch on the way.
+Arrival at Nagpur in the morning, we drive down to Kanha, Breakfast on the way.
 Upon arrival in Kanha we transfer to the very hospitable Dev vilas.
-After freshening up we head for an Night safari.
+After lunch we head for an afternoon safari.
 Dinner and Overnight stay at the resort.

 DAY 2 - Morning and afternoon jungle safari